 Use document headings for structure, not style.
 One of the most common accessibility mistakes is to use Headings for style purposes (e.g. to make text look bigger and bolder or a particular color).
 If you would like your text to look a certain way, use the text formatting tools such as font size, bold, italic, etc. directly.
-Or you can create your own custom styles using the Styles pane.
+Or you can create custom styles using the Styles pane.
 Just don't use Headings such as Heading 1, 2, 3, etc. for cosmetic purposes.

 Why You Shouldn't Use Headings for Styling Purposes

 Screen reader technology uses Headings to convey the structure and organization of a document to its users.
 Headings, such as Heading 1, Heading 2, etc. create document structure in the same way that a table of contents is organized.
-In fact, Word (as well as Google Docs) can auto-generate a table of contents for your document based on its headings.
-It will assume Heading 1 items are like "chapters" and will nest Heading 2 items as sub-sections of any Heading 1 preceding it (and so on for Heading 3, etc.).
+Word (as well as Google Docs) can auto-generate a table of contents for your document based on its headings.
+It will assume Heading 1 blocks are like "chapters" and will nest Heading 2 blocks as sub-sections of any Heading 1 preceding it (and so on for Heading 3, etc.).
 The bottom line is that Headings need to be nested properly to be accessible.